-- Now, in the Insert tab, select the drop-down arrow of the PivotTable > From Table/ Range option from the Tables group.
+- On the Insert menu, select the drop-down arrow of the PivotTable group and choose the From Table/ Range option.

-- As a result, a small dialog box called PivotTable from table or range will appear.
+- A small dialog box called PivotTable from table or range will appear.

-- Then, change the output display location of the pivot table from New Worksheet to Existing Worksheet and select the cell in the Location field.
-For our dataset, we selected cell G4 to show the pivot table.
+- Change the output display location of the PivotTable from New Worksheet to Existing Worksheet and select an empty cell in the Location field for the PivotTable.

-- After that, in the PivotTable Analyze tab, click the drop-down arrow of the Options and select the Show Report Filter Pages option from the PivotTable group.
+- In the PivotTable Analyze menu, click the Options drop-down arrow and select the Show Report Filter Pages option from the PivotTable group.

 - Another small dialog box called Show Report Filter Pages will appear.